chrischenafk/g128-financial-analysis/data/raw/report_context.md

 ## General things to note for the business
-This business runs on a seasonal clock (summer sells more vs. winter sells less)
+This business runs on a seasonal clock (summer sells more vs. winter sells less) Ocean freight takes time to arrive
+China has many tariffs and the tariffs affect COGS Licensing plays a part in which flags are able to be sold

 ## Events this period
 (promotions, launches, stock-outs, TikTok algorithm changes, affiliate campaigns)